and161185/and161185/README.md

 ### Hi!
 I'm Andrew 👋
 I'm a senior 1c-developer (I hope you know what this means) interested in a wide range of technologies.
-I've been learning golang for a while, so that's my "backup" cv :)
+I've been learning golang for a while, so that's my cv :)

 **Junior Golang Developer**<br>
 - Microservice design and implementation in golang